outils-chinois/outils-chinois.github.io/readme.md

 		- [x] implement the data condenser (char -> decimal unicode -> base 36 (and subtracting 2000))
 		- [x] actually implement the saving of sets
 		- [x] add a way to modify current words
+		- [x] shorten resulting code by reducing default pinyin data to 1 char/none
-		- [ ] add automatic pinyin option (requires CJST for pinyin)
+		- [x] add automatic pinyin option (requires CJST for pinyin)
 		- [x] ~~add cancel button for modifying~~ make the cards modifiable
 		- [x] make the page prettier
 		- [x] add decoder to /flashcards/ to actually use the sets
+		- [ ] add code import in create page (to modify already existing custom sets)
-		- [ ] Fix the magic pinyin button to display properly when editing the pinyin
+		- [x] Fix the magic pinyin button to display properly when editing the pinyin
 		- [ ] mobile version

 - [ ] Finish text editor page (6)